In April 2017 we announced our decision to reopen Colston Hall under a new name following our two-year, £48.8 million

 Community consultation days

 In early 2019 we hosted consultation days in a number of venues across the city to give people the opportunity to meet with us in person and give feedback on our developing vision and the re-naming.

 To find out more, please click here.

 Colston Hall Discovery Days

-Following our community consultation days we invited the city to visit us on Saturday 16 March to find out more about all aspects of the transformation, including the physical changes to the building which will make it a world-class venue as well as progress on our new vision and renaming.
+Following our community consultation days we invited the city to visit us on Saturday 16 March and Friday 11 October to find out more about all aspects of the transformation, including the physical changes to the building which will make it a world-class venue as well as progress on our new vision and renaming.

 Following our consultation, we will be building a report on what we have found out.
 We will announce the release of that report early in spring 2020.

 *The publication of this report has been delayed due to the impacts of COVID-19.*

 We’ll be going back into communities and hosting open sessions to share our process and the findings of our report in March/April 2020 and get further thoughts on what we have found and next steps.

 *We have been unable to visit communities to host these sessions due to the impacts of COVID-19*